Nobody loves getting cold calls. (Well, almost nobody. If you’re the exception, drop your number in the comments below).

 Sopro recommends using email to add support for other touchpoints in your salesplays.
 For instance, it’s great to leave a voicemail and immediately send a note, letting them know why you called.
 This makes it feel like your engagements are cohesive and part of a conversation, even if it’s still one-sided.

-Lastly, a high-value spot for an email, which falls outside of your reps’ scheduled sequences or cadences, is to use analytics within your sales engagement platform to identify highly-engaged prospects.
+Lastly, a high-value spot for an email, which falls outside of your reps’ scheduled sequences or cadences, is to use analytics within your sales execution platform to identify highly-engaged prospects.
 If someone is reading their emails without replying, it’s time for your reps to pick up the phone and call.
 These prospects are warm and ready to hear from them.

 Pick up the phone